wjmaddox/swa_gaussian/README.md

+# CLONE OF TIMUR GARIPOV'S SWA REPO ON 6/7/18

+goal of this repo is to expand swa with variances, as well as attempt ensembling

+run_swag: timur's code for training with both first and second moments using swa

+swag: set-up for swag

+swag_model_loading: evaluates a pre-trained swag by comparing to swa, 1 sample from the gaussian and the average prediction from 100 gaussians
+  - currently looks like ensembling using the gaussian is effective

+comparisons on cifar10 will be against
+  - dropout
+  - swa
+  - laplace approximations, "A Scalable Laplace Approximation for Neural Networks"

 # Stochastic Weight Averaging (SWA)
 This repository contains a PyTorch implementation of the Stochastic Weight Averaging (SWA) training method for DNNs from the paper